outbymine/EECS281/README.md

         --Implemented four kinds of heaps, including binary heap, Poorman heap, sorted heap and pairing heaps

+        --optimized the memory by storing pointers rather than object for large data structures

 project3

         --Designed the program to facilitate the trading of the stock market and compute the statistics in each timestamps